 Demystifying Delta-Sigma ADCs

 Abstract: This in-depth article covers the theory behind a Delta-Sigma analog-to-digital converter (ADC).
 It specifically focuses on the difficult to understand key digital concepts of over-sampling, noise shaping, and decimation filtering.
-A description of new converter, the MAX1402, and several applications for Delta-Sigma converters are included.
+Several applications for Delta-Sigma converters are included.

-Sigma-delta converters offer high resolution, high integration, and low cost, making them a good ADC choice for applications such as process control and weighing scales.
+Modern Sigma-delta converters offer high resolution, high integration, low power consumption, and low cost, making them a good ADC choice for applications such as process control, precision temperature measurements, and weighing scales.
 Designers often choose a classic SAR ADC instead, because they don't understand the sigma-delta types.

 The analog side of a sigma-delta converter (a 1-bit ADC) is very simple.
 The digital side, which is what makes the sigma-delta ADC inexpensive to produce, is more complex.
 It performs filtering and decimation.
 To understand how it works, you must become familiar with the concepts of oversampling, noise shaping, digital filtering, and decimation.